-History of the crib
+History of the Baby Boy Nursery

-Baby cribs have evolved in very interesting ways over the years!
+When thinking about baby boy nursery ideas, remember baby cribs have evolved in very interesting ways over the years!

 Nurseries are a relatively new concept — for most of human history, babies slept beside their mothers (and indeed, still do in many parts of the world).
 The world’s first nighttime sleep device was probably the arcuccio — Italian for “little arch”.
 Designed in the 17th century, it was a half barrel with all but three slats removed, and sat atop the mother’s bed with the baby inside.
 The design allowed the mother easy access to her little one for breastfeeding, without the chance of her rolling onto her baby or her baby accidentally rolling out of bed.
 Until central heating became the norm, babies spent the first few months in their mother or parent’s room, since body heat kept the space cozy.
 At this time, apparatuses that attached to the mother or parent’s bed (like today’s co-sleeper cribs) was quite trendy.

 Later, the first baby cribs started to take shape.
 Babies, you see, are soothed by gentle rocking motions, scientists think because they are constantly rocked inside the womb as their mother goes about her day.
 Baby cribs got their start as hammocks.
 Baby hammocks were eventually replaced by wooden cradles.
 In the 19th century, though, wooden cradles were thought less hygienic, and so were replaced with ones made from metal.

 Early Baby Boy Nursery Ideas – Electric cribs